King Cnut and the tide: Proverbial reference

 Political power or office often gives those who possess it the illusion that they control events.
 That, after all, is the reason why the story of King Canute retains, and will always retain, its relevance to the current political situation.

-Warren Burger, the Chief Justice of the United States, mentions Canute in the 1980 decision Diamond v.
+Warren Burger, the Chief Justice of the United States, mentions Cnut in the 1980 decision Diamond v.
 Chakrabarty (447 U.S. 303), stating the denial of a patent for a micro-organism "is not likely to put an end to genetic research".
-Burger likens doing so to Canute commanding the tides.
+Burger likens doing so to Cnut commanding the tides.

 Author C.S.
-Forester has his character, Horatio Hornblower, compare the limits of the powers of "His Majesty" (implicitly referring to King George III) to his "illustrious predecessor", King Canute, by contemplating His Majesty's inability to control the tides in Hornblower and the Atropos, the fifth book (by story date) of the Hornblower Saga.
+Forester has his character, Horatio Hornblower, compare the limits of the powers of "His Majesty" (implicitly referring to King George III) to his "illustrious predecessor", King Cnut, by contemplating His Majesty's inability to control the tides in Hornblower and the Atropos, the fifth book (by story date) of the Hornblower Saga.
 The monarch's inability to control the tides is ironically juxtaposed to the fact he otherwise "ruled the waves" through naval might, as recently (in the story) demonstrated by the British victory at the Battle of Trafalgar.